sjyn/LahTech/cheatsheets/cup.md

     return 0;
 }
 ```
-This creates a simple program that will print "Hello, world!", but we need to compile it.
+This creates a simple program that will print "Hello, world!", but you need to compile it.
 In your
 Terminal, type `gcc test.c`.
 This compiles the code you just wrote, and produces a file called
 `a` or `a.exe` on Windows or `a.out` on OS X. To run this program, simply type `./a` or `./a.exe` on
 Windows, or `./a.out` on OS X, and press enter.
 You should see the "Hello, world!" pop up, and then